 Scholarly sources are credible; but credible sources are not necessarily scholarly.
 For example: an article from USA Today newspaper or Time magazine is credible, but it is not scholarly.

 ex.
 Do you need a scholarly journal article on a cultural group or are you looking for a review of the latest smartphone?

 Remember: A source isn't always great or always bad.
 There is a lot of gray area.
-Are you able to defend to your instructor why you chose the source using CRAAP criteria?
+Are you able to defend to your instructor why you chose the source using CCOW or CRAAP criteria?